Weddings in Alumni Chapel

 Why are some dates unavailable for a wedding?

 While Campus Ministry tries to accommodate couples wishing to be married in Alumni Chapel, the office is bound by the university calendar.
 When NU is closed for religious or federal holidays, services on campus are vastly reduced.
 Additionally, in the months of October and May there are a number of University-sponsored events in which Alumni Chapel is used.
 These include Alumni and Family Weekends, Admissions Open House, and Commencement Weekend.
 Besides the chapel being unavailable, campus parking is at a premium at these times.
-So October and May are not good months for weddings in Alumni Chapel.

 Why must we find our own priest if we want to be married at Alumni Chapel at certain times in the year?